Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 ### Output Accuracy Review

 The final step is to conduct an output accuracy review.
 The review occurs by comparing the summarized analysis to the original support document and checking for accuracy.
-This comparison ensures the language model (LM) completes the process without excessive bias that would distort the information of the original document and yield an inaccurate result.
+This comparison ensures the language model (LM) summarizes the document without excessive bias that would distort the meaning of the original document and yield an inaccurate result.

 #### Result